92019494/FijiBlog/README.md

 Note: Due to the permissions on the school computers i was unable to find a way to use djangos built in server to run the downloaded project on a windows machine.
 However i will give some suggested steps below

-Step 1: Open command prompt and navigate to where you want to store a virtual environment Step 2: Make sure you have both pip and python installed Step 3: Create a virtual environment - this website will show you how https://programwithus.com/learn-to-code/Pip-and-virtualenv-on-Windows/
+Step 1: Open command prompt and navigate to where you want to store a virtual environment\n Step 2: Make sure you have both pip and python installed Step 3: Create a virtual environment - this website will show you how https://programwithus.com/learn-to-code/Pip-and-virtualenv-on-Windows/
 Step 4: Change into the created virtual environments directory